GuillardPierre/GuillardPierre/README.md

 - 👀 I’m interested in learning new technologies like html, css and javascript and all the dev world 🖥️
 - 🌱 I’m currently learning to be a developper web at the O'clock school !
 - 👨‍💻 I’m looking to collaborate on new projects for getting new abilities.
-- 📫 How to reach me : pguillard95@gmail.com
+- 📫 How to reach me : pguillard95@gmail.com or **https://www.linkedin.com/in/pierre-guillard/**

 <!---
 MrPierroman/MrPierroman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.